tudelft3d/3dbag-viewer-report/3D webviewer requirements.md

 # Requirements for nation-wide 3D citymodel webviewer
+> Written by Ravi Peters & Stelios Vitalis ([3D geoinformation group](https://3d.bk.tudelft.nl), TU Delft)

 This documents describes the requirements for a 3D webviewer for sharing a nation-wide 3D citymodel with the general public.

 A 3D citymodel is a dataset that contains objects that are commonly found in cities such as buildings, roads, vegetation, terrain etc. Building objects are generally seen as the most prominent feature type of a 3D city model.
 Contrary to its name a city model doesn't always refer to the extent of a city and can also contain parts that are not strictly part of a city.
 In fact, this document focuses on nation-wide 3D city models.
 Such a dataset contains objects for the whole country.
 The next iteration of the 3DBAG dataset and the new 3D Basisvoorziening by Kadaster can be considered such nation-wide 3D city models.

 *Why make an online 3D viewer for a nation-wide city model?*

 The 3D Basisvoorziening is an open dataset that is generated and maintained for the public good from public money.
 Therefore it should also be publicly accessible.
 First, this means that the data needs to be disseminated in a usable data format so that everyone can easily download and use the data.
 Furthermore, considering the novel 3D aspect of a 3D city model (compared to other public datasets), it is also important to lower the barrier of discovering and exploring the data as much as possible.
 A user should be able to quickly see what such a dataset contains and what new possibilities it offers, without needing special technical skills or know-how.

 A 3D webviewer, when implemented well, is a very effective tool to encourage such exploration and discovery of the nation-wide 3D city model.
 One only needs to click on a link to open and interactively explore the dataset directly on their device.
 The main benefits of having a 3D webviewer are:

 * A 3D citymodel is best understood in a 3D environment.
-* Low barrier to access and see the nation-wide 3D city model.
-Just open the website and you can see everything, no other tools/steps required.
+* Lowest possible barrier to access and see the nation-wide 3D city model.
 No specific technical knowledge or skills required.
-* It is hip and good for publicity if done well.
+* It is good for publicity if done well.
-* It can serve as a platform to demonstrate what is possible with 3D (use in decision making/planning, show case results of environmental simlations like flooding, noise, etc)
+* It can serve as a platform to demonstrate what is possible with 3D (use in decision making/planning, show case results of environmental simlations like flooding, noise, etc) and to support development of further 3D tools.

 In the remainder of this text we will look at what is needed to make such a viewer succesful and discuss the relation of the  viewer to other parts of the dissemination infrastructure, and discuss the available technical components that are presently available and used.
 A summary with the main conclusions and recomendations is given at the end.